 I have a soft spot for Sri Lanka.
 It’s the place I was born and where I spent my formative years.
-I had the privilege of going to school in the picturesque tea hills of Kandy and working in the burgeoning metropolis of Colombo.
+I had the privilege of going to school in the picturesque tea hills of Kandy; performing across the country as a classically trained dancer; and working in the burgeoning metropolis of Colombo.
 Unfortunately, my family was forced to flee in the 1980s as the country began to descend into civil war.
-The silver lining, of course, was that we found a new home in Canada—as did so many other Tamil families that fled Sri Lanka in in the 80s and 90s in search of refuge of peace.
+The silver lining, of course, was that we found a new home in Canada as did so many other Tamil families that fled Sri Lanka in the 80s and 90s in search of refuge and peace.
 It made sense that the first families we served as an organization and the first volunteers we had were from this community.
 We had a collective history of forced migration and shared values, cuisine, arts and language.

 After extensive planning and the support of the SJC Initiative we set-off on our first trip overseas to conduct a needs assessment of the special needs education system in Killinochi in October 2019.
 During our brief 2-week visit, relying on the goodwill built by our partners, we were able to visit 17 different schools across Killinochi.
 We met with over 200 students, parents, teachers, and administrators right up to the highest-ranking officials responsible for education at the district level.
 This access allowed us to have a bird’s eye view of the special needs education system from different perspectives.